Tattoo After-Care

 The easiest and most comfortable way to remove your wrap is during a warm shower.
 The water helps loosen the adhesive.
 Start at one edge and peel it back slowly, in the direction of hair growth.

-Once removed, gently wash your tattoo with warm water and unscented antibacterial soap.
+Once removed, gently wash your tattoo with warm water and unscented soap.
+Do not use anti-bacterial soap.

 Rebandaging (Optional)

-If you'd like, you can apply a fresh Second Skin or bandage after cleaning, which I will provide to you at the end of your appointment.
+If you'd like, you can apply a fresh bandage after cleaning, which I will provide to you at the end of your appointment.
 This can stay on for 3–5 days, depending on comfort and how well it adheres.

-Once the second bandage is removed—or if you’re healing without one—begin applying a thin layer of ointment and follow the standard cleaning routine outlined below.
+Once the second bandage is removed—or if you’re healing without one—begin applying a thin layer of ointment and follow the standard cleaning routine outlined above.

 Allergies & Sensitivities